rust-lang/reference/src/tokens.md

 many `U+0023` (`#`) characters as were used to start the raw string literal) or `U+005C` (`\`) do not have any special meaning.

+**Note that this is a _context-sensitive_ grammar, as opposed to _context-free_.**
+This is because strings like `r###"I contain only 2 "##s so I'm ok"###` require a parser to properly count the number of opening #'s and compare that count to two different values.
+In practical terms this is very easy for a parser to do, but a context-free language can't because the only way to express "counting" is as a destructive operation which forces you to forget the count.
+This allows for the "comparison" of two counts (such (as (balanced) (parens))) but not 3+.

 Examples for string literals:

 ```rust